overture-stack/prelude/README.md

 # Prelude - Version 1.0.0-beta

-Prelude is a toolkit designed for the planning and development stages of Overture data platform implementation.
-It helps teams incrementally build and validate platform requirements, enabling them to:
+Prelude is a toolkit for the planning and development stages of Overture data platform implementation.
+It helps teams incrementally build and validate platform requirements.

-- Systematically verify requirements and user workflows
-- Minimize technical overhead during planning and prototyping
-- Create a comprehensive blueprint for production deployment

 > [!IMPORTANT]
 > Prelude is not intended for production environments.
 It serves as a preparatory tool to ensure successful production deployments.
-We are actively enhancing resources to support teams transitioning from Prelude to production.

 We welcome feedback and suggestions—please share them via [our ideas forum](https://github.com/overture-stack/docs/discussions/new?category=ideas).